phaller/spores3/README.md

     val data = SporeData(MySpore, Some(x)) // `x` is the environment, as before
 ```

-Using the `given` instance in package `com.phaller.spores.pickle`, the
+Using the `given` instance in package `com.phaller.spores.upickle`, the
 `SporeData` object can be pickled and unpickled:

 ```scala